mongodb/docs/source/core/replication.rst

 --------------------------

-The architecture and design of the replica set deployment can have a great impact on the set's capacity.
+The architecture and design of the replica set deployment can have a great impact on the set's capacity and capability.
 This section provides a general overview of best practices for replica set architectures.

 This document provides an overview of the *complete* functionality of replica sets, which highlights the flexibility of the replica set and